-- 4.1 The Property Services Manager will have overall responsibility for Shared Ownership properties, while other staff will be responsible for various elements of the service:- - PSA (Finance) apportion charges, issue invoices, pursue factoring payments, liaise with solicitors and new owners and act as the first point of contact for shared ownership enquiries
+4.1 The Operations Manager will have overall responsibility for shared ownership properties, while other staff will be responsible for various elements of the service:-

-- PSO (Maintenance) conduct inspections of common repairs, advise on works required, seek quotes, instruct common repairs and determine recharges - PSO respond to general enquiries, monitor payment and pursue arrears of occupancy charge, offer assistance with debt issues - SPSO liaise with sharing owners and solicitors regarding tranche ups, sale of shares or joint sales, review the occupancy charges and recovery of these. - 4.2 The Association will ensure clear procedures are in place and clear lines of responsibility, to encourage effective internal liaison.
+- Factoring Assistant apportion charges, issue invoices, pursue factoring payments, liaise with solicitors and new owners and act as the first point of contact for shared ownership enquiries - Maintenance Officer conduct inspections of common repairs, advise on works required, seek quotes, instruct common repairs and determine recharges - Housing Officer respond to general enquiries, monitor payments and pursue arrears of occupancy charge, offer assistance with debt issues - Senior Housing Officer liaise with sharing owners and solicitors regarding tranche ups, sale of shares or joint sales, review the occupancy charges and their recovery. - 4.2 The Association will ensure clear procedures are in place with clear lines of responsibility, to encourage effective internal liaison.